objcio/articles/2014-10-10-receipt-validation.md

 ```

-## Handling the validation result
+## Handling the Validation Result

-So far, if all the checks are ok, then the validation passes.
-If any check fails, the receipt must be considered as invalid.
+So far, if all the checks are OK, then the validation passes.
+If any check fails, the receipt must be considered invalid.
 There are several ways to handle an invalid receipt, depending on the platform and the time when the validation is done.

 ### Handling on OS X

 On OS X, a receipt validation **must** be performed at application startup, before the main method is called.
-If the receipt is invalid (missing, incorrect or tampered), the application **must** exit with code `173`.
+If the receipt is invalid (missing, incorrect, or tampered), the application **must** exit with code `173`.
 This particular code tells the system that the application needs to retrieve a receipt.
 Once the new receipt has been issued, the application is restarted.

-Note that when the application exits with code `173`, an App Store credential dialog will be displayed to sign-in.
-This requires an active Internet connection so the receipt can be issued and retrieved.
+Note that when the application exits with code `173`, an App Store credential dialog will be displayed to sign in.
+This requires an active Internet connection, so the receipt can be issued and retrieved.

 You can also perform receipt validation during the lifetime of the application.
 It is up to you to decide how the application will handle an invalid receipt: ignore it, disable features, or crash in a bad way.

 ### Handling on iOS

-The receipt validation can be performed at any time.
+On iOS, the receipt validation can be performed at any time.
 If the receipt is missing, you can trigger a receipt refresh request in order to tell the system that the application needs to retrieve a new receipt.
-Note that after triggering a receipt refresh, an App Store credential dialog will be displayed to sign-in.
-This requires an active Internet connection so the receipt can be issued and retrieved.
+Note that after triggering a receipt refresh, an App Store credential dialog will be displayed to sign in.
+This requires an active Internet connection, so the receipt can be issued and retrieved.

 It is up to you to decide how the application will handle an invalid receipt: ignore it or disable features.